The Mummy (1932 film): Remake series

 The much later Universal film The Mummy (1999) also suggests that it is a remake of the 1932 film, but has a different storyline and is more similar to The Mummy's Hand than the original.
-In common with most postmodern remakes of classic horror and science-fiction films, it may be considered as such in that it is produced-distributed by the same studio, its titular character is again named Imhotep, resurrected by the Book of the Dead, and out to find the present-day embodiment of the soul of his beloved Anck-su-namun, and features an Egyptian named Ardeth Bay (in this case, a guard of the city and of Imhotep's tomb).
+In common with most postmodern remakes of classic horror and science-fiction films, it may be considered as such in that it is produced-distributed by the same studio, its titular character is again named Imhotep, resurrected by the Book of the Dead, and out to find the present-day embodiment of the soul of his beloved Anck-su-namun, and features an Egyptian Medjay named Ardeth Bay (in this case, a guard of the city and of Imhotep's tomb).
 This film spawned two sequels with The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
 The Mummy Returns also spawned a prequel spin-off of that sequel, The Scorpion King (2002), which in turn spawned a prequel, The Scorpion King 2: Rise of a Warrior (2008), and three sequels, The Scorpion King 3: Battle for Redemption (2012), The Scorpion King 4: Quest for Power (2015) and Scorpion King: Book of Souls (2018).
-Also, a short-lived animated series simply titled The Mummy ran from 2001 to 2003.
+Also, a short-lived animated series, simply titled The Mummy, ran from 2001 to 2003.

 Reboot

 In 2012, Universal announced a reboot of the film, more in-line with the horror films, from the Universal Monsters film franchise.
 The reboot was directed by Alex Kurtzman.
 The Mummy was planned as the first film in a series of interconnected monster films, as Universal has planned to build a shared universe film series out of its vault of classic monster movies.
 Tom Cruise stars in the film.
 Sofia Boutella portrays Princess Ahmunet / The Mummy for the film, while Russell Crowe appears as Dr. Henry Jekyll / Mr. Hyde, two roles which had previously been portrayed by Boris Karloff in the studios' previous film franchise.
 It received negative reviews and is considered a box office bomb, scrapping the plans for the upcoming films of the Dark Universe.

+Another reimagining of the film, directed by Lee Cronin, was released theatrically in 2026.